dejvoss/cs_msp1_rehab_clinic_refactored/README.md

 My goal in design is to make an minimalist, modern and user-friendly website.

+Project goal is to create a first page for rehabilitation clinic which could be presented to the client for approval.

 ### Scope
 Based on the user stories i describe few points of what information needs to be visible on the webpage: